Brooklyn Beckham: Early life

 Beckham spent his childhood in Madrid and Los Angeles, while his father played for Real Madrid and LA Galaxy.
-He has three younger siblings: brothers Romeo James, Cruz David, and a sister Harper Seven.
-In December 2004, Brooklyn and Romeo were jointly baptised in a private chapel on the grounds of their parents’ Hertfordshire mansion.
-His godparents are Elton John, David Furnish and Elizabeth Hurley.
+He has three younger siblings: brothers Romeo James and Cruz David, and a sister Harper Seven.
+In December 2004, Brooklyn and Romeo were jointly baptised in a private chapel on the grounds of their parents' Hertfordshire mansion.
+His godparents are Sir Elton John, David Furnish and Elizabeth Hurley.

-At age 15, Beckham worked weekend shifts at a coffee shop in West London.
-Beckham played in the Arsenal F.C.
-Academy, but he left in 2015 after not receiving a scholarship to remain with the academy.
+At the age of 15, Beckham worked weekend shifts at a coffee shop in West London.
+He played in the Arsenal F.C.
+Academy, but left in 2015 after not receiving a scholarship.

 Career

-Modeling
+Modelling

 Beckham began modelling professionally in 2014, and has appeared in editorials and on covers for Vogue China, Miss Vogue, Interview, L'Uomo Vogue, T:The New York Times Style Magazine and Dazed Korea.
 He has been photographed by Bruce Weber, Terry Richardson, Daniel Jackson and Alasdair McLellan.

 Beckham has been a brand ambassador for Huawei and its Honor 8 smartphones alongside Scarlett Johansson, Karlie Kloss and Henry Cavill.
+He was a brand ambassador for Superdry in 2021.